jengel3/boomerang/README.md

 Servers often aren't very cheap, and download bandwidth further raises the cost of Cydia repository servers.
 In order to counter this, Github Pages can be used to host a Cydia repository.
 Boomerang provides a very simple installation and update process, along with a modern Bootstrap design.

 ## Installation
+* Boomerang is best setup on a Linux based machine due to the scripts involved in updating the repository.
+* A full [theos](http://iphonedevwiki.net/index.php/Theos/Setup) should provide you with all the tools you need to get Boomerang running.
+You will need ```dkpg-dev``` installed.

 ### Node Generator
 0. Install the node.js Boomerang generator with ```npm install boomerang-repo -g```